Updated: Nov 20, 2022

 Street Art in Mölnlycke

 After Partille we headed for Mölnlycke, to see the amazing art of Captain Kris from New Zealand.
 His piece was inspired by the West African tale about the Frog and the Mouse that became friends...with a little mishap when they went home to the frog.
-Captain Kris artwork is a mix of New School, Cartoon-ish and with an uplifting sense of humour and super hero vibes.
+Captain Kris's artwork is a mix of New School, Cartoon-ish, and with an uplifting sense of humor and superhero vibes.
 You should definitely check him out.
 Find Captain Kris Street Art online: Captain Kris' Instagram and Captain Kris Facebook.

 GIBCA Exhibition Ollio

 The other part of the organizers of the Street Art Tour was GIBCA; Gothenburg International Biennial for Contemporary Arts.
 GIBCA is a project in contemporary art that occurs every two years in Gothenburg.
 Since its inception in 2001, GIBCA has established itself as one of Sweden's largest art events and is regarded internationally as one of the young, exciting biennials in Europe.
 The 2019 Biennale's title, "Part of the Labyrinth", is borrowed from Danish poet Inger Christensen's response to Descartes axiom "I think, thus I am" from 1637: "I think, / thus I am part / of the maze" (from Letter in April 1979).
 You can read more about GIBCA and "Part of the Labyrinth" here!

 The style above is typical and a signature style of the Street Art of Ollio